voithos/graviton/README.md

 - Vex.js, for the dialogs
 - jscolor, for the color picker

+In addition, most of the icons are taken from the Material icon set.

 Thanks go to their creators, and also to the web platform itself.